Seven Pitfalls with Agile or Scrum Methods

 As a rule of thumb, a good T-shape person

-• Is master in one technical area.
+Is master in one technical area.

-• Has a delegate.
+Has a delegate.

-• A challenger and an apprentice.
+A challenger and an apprentice.

-• Care about the domain of his users.
+Care about the domain of his users.

 You shall allow changes anytime

-Bend it with Kanban, for example, for maintenance activities, agile approach is about a minimum viable product release as soon as possible.
+ROI: New value versus cost of development and associated errors First, let me state some concepts deeply entrenched in Scrum Sprint backlog cannot be changed during a sprint.
+This is Scrum.
+Bend it with Kanban, for example, for maintenance activities, the agile approach is about a minimum viable product release as soon as possible.
 This definition is part of the vision and the initial release planning, Release planning is a must in real Scrum projects.
+So you have the right to change everything at the end of each sprint, but the costs are enormous. |

 Here again we are back to ROI computations.

-As a rule of thumb to test your decision, Uncle Bob stated in the "Clean Coder" book if you deliver an application with errors.
+As a rule of thumb, to test your decision, Uncle Bob stated in the "Clean Coder" book if you deliver an application with errors.
 The only professional approach is to personally sign a check to the customer for the loss of income.
 In other words, are you ready to change the user interface two hours before the sprint demonstration will be held?

 You shall not perform up-front design Architecture emerge during the coding of the solution.

-2017 01 01 Indian Village So teams state that
+So teams state that

-• No architecture is needed before starting coding.
+No architecture is necessary before starting coding.

-• No enterprise architecture should be defined or looked at.
+No enterprise architecture should be defined or looked at.

-• No non-functional considerations are needed.
+No non-functional considerations are required.

 Look at the picture.
 Could you design a village without knowing about the ground, the kind of population, do you need school, do they have a flood in the area?
 They believe that refactoring will solve all the problems.
-Architects are no more needed, we are all talented hackers.
+Architects are no more necessary, we are all talented hackers.

 ROI: The overhead of architecture activities versus to effort to write it twice